Enumerating finite O-sequences: sub-Fibonacci behavior and growth estimates: Experimental estimates for the Stanley-Zanello upper and lower bounds in the interval

-{\em We highlight that both the functions $\widehat{low}(d)$ and $\widehat{\widehat{low}}(d)$ depend on the value of $D$, although we are choosing a notation that does not evidences it.
-When it will be necessary we make this dependence explicit even in the notation.}
+{\em We highlight that both the functions $\widehat{low}(d)$ and $\widehat{\widehat{low}}(d)$ depend on the value of $D$, although we are choosing a notation that does not make this dependence explicit.
+When necessary, we will make this dependence explicit even in the notation.}

 The function~\eqref{trasfbest_lo} turns out to be a better empirical lower bound for $\log(O_d)$ than the function $low(d)$ in the interval $7< d\leq D=1100$, analogously to the above upper bound case.